Emailed Plans: $16.99

 Walls: 2x4 framing at 16" on center with a double top plate, just like a home is framed.
 The shed wall height is 6'-7" but can be made taller by simply using a different wall stud length.

-Door: The 10x12 shed uses two 3'-9" x 5'-9 1/2" doors which are built using sandwich construction for strength and durability.
-These doors can be substituted with a pre-hung, pre built residential house doors.
+Door: The 10x12 shed uses double doors that are 5'-8" wide by 5'-10 1/2" tall.
+They are built using sandwich construction for strength and durability.

 Roof: The roof is framed using 2x4's to build rafter trusses.
 It is sheeted with 1/2" O.S.B. (or 5/8 if you want to make it extra strong.)